IELTS Practice Test Guide: Take a Free IELTS Online Test & Learn Our IELTS Exam 3 Step Self Studying Guide

-The listening test is the first test you'll complete in your IELTS exam and is divided into 4 sections each containing a recording.
+The listening test is the first test you'll complete in both your IELTS exam and our IELTS mock test simulations.
+It is divided into 4 sections each containing a recording.

 - Section 1 – a conversation between two people set in an everyday social context.
 For example, you might hear a conversation about confirming details for a reservation, or placing an order over the phone.